cgrates/cgrates/docs/stats.rst

 	Identifier for the *StatQueueProfile*, unique within a *Tenant*.

 FilterIDs
-	List of *FilterProfiles* which should match in order to consider the *StatQueueProfile* matching the event.
+	List of *FilterProfileIDs* which should match in order to consider the profile matching the event.

 ActivationInterval
 	The time interval when this profile becomes active.
 If undefined, the profile is always active.
 Other options are start time, end time or both.